librato/librato-rails/README.md

 (the `librato.yml` file is parsed via ERB in case you need to add some magic in there - useful in some cloud environments)

 OR provide `LIBRATO_METRICS_USER` and `LIBRATO_METRICS_TOKEN` environment variables.
-If both env variables and a config file are present, environment variables will be ignored and the config file will take precendence.
+If both env variables and a config file are present, environment variables will be ignored and the config file will take precedence.

 Note that using a configuration file allows you to specify configurations per-environment.
 Submission will be disabled in any environment without credentials.
 However, if environment variables are set they will be used in all environments.